trieded/discordgoself/README.md

 Join the [discord](https://discord.gg/tZJxXar7td) and ask away if you have questions,.

 ## Contributing
-Contributions are very welcomed, however please follow the below guidelines.
+Contributions are welcome, however please follow the below guidelines.

 - First open an issue describing the bug or enhancement so it can be discussed.